jnasante/NoSurvivors/README.md

 Omniscient, Omnipotent, OmniDeadly SpaceWar client

 ## What is this?
 Client designed to play the game Space War (or Space Settlers) intelligently.
 This agent is guaranteed to destroy all enemies.
-It does so through a combination of heuristics, search, machine learning, and other deadly characteristics.
+It does so by utilizing a combination of heuristics, search, machine learning, and other methods.

 ## See it in action
 This code is written in Java.
 Simply clone the repository, and run this project using Eclipse (or your favorite Java IDE).